In a separate blog post, we explain what plugins are and how you can use plugins to increase your site’s capabilities.

 All selected plugins will be deactivated …

-To delete all or some of the inactive plugins on your site, go to the “Plugins” area and click on the Inactive link on the main menu …
+To delete all or some of the inactive plugins, go to the “Plugins” screen and click on the Inactive link in the Plugins menu …

-Tick the checkbox in the Plugin column header to select all plugins at once, or select only the plugins you want to remove by checking its box …
+Click on the checkbox next to the Plugin column header to select all plugins at once, or select only the plugins you want to remove by checking its box …

 Click Apply …

-A list of all selected plugins will be displayed in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and remove all of the selected plugins …
+A list of all selected plugins will be displayed in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to proceed to the next step and remove all of the selected plugins …

-As well as the methods shown above, you can install a number of tools to manage your plugins.
+In addition to the methods shown above, you can install WordPress plugins that help you manage your WordPress plugins.

 Health Check & troubleshooting